-Members of EMEPA during those years helped provide the funding to build and maintain the electric system.
+Members of EMEPA during 1988 helped provide the funding to build and maintain the electric system.
 As a not-for-profit cooperative, all funds not used to pay the wholesale power bill and operating expenses are invested in the facilities, as opposed to borrowing all the money needed for upgrades and growth.

 These capital credit returns reflect the members’ portion of the margins made and invested during that time period.

 Unlike investor-owned utilities that pay dividends to their stockholders who are often far removed from the service provided, cooperatives return their margins to the members – those who used the service and provided an important investment.

 This is just one way we are making a cooperative difference in service to you and our community.

 What are capital credits and capital credit retirements?

 Because EMEPA is a not-for-profit cooperative, any revenues that exceed expenses each year are referred to as margins.
 Each year, margins from the prior year are assigned to our members based on the amount they were billed for electricity during that year.
 When approved by the Board of Directors, some of the capital credits are retired and returned to members and former members who contributed those margins.
 The remainder is invested in the facilities, as opposed to borrowing all the money needed for upgrades and growth used to serve the members.

 The amount of capital credits you earn in a given year is based upon the amount of capital you contribute to the co-op through payment of your monthly electric bills.
 The capital credits are a dollar amount assigned to members based on power billings during a particular year.
 This means that members who used more electricity over a year will receive more capital credit allocations than members who used less electricity.

 What is EMEPA’s history on retiring capital credits?